-In order to ensure that all students have access to interim measures (the supports to help students continue with studies and participate in all aspects of campus life at Harvard) and information about resources and options, and to enable Title IX Resource Coordinators to identify and address potential community safety concerns, employees who are not serving as confidential resources have a responsibility to share information that they learn about incidents of sexual misconduct and harassment with the Title IX Resource Coordinator.
+In order to ensure that all students have access to supportive measures (the supports to help students continue with studies and participate in all aspects of campus life at Harvard) and information about resources and options, and to enable Title IX Resource Coordinators to identify and address potential community safety concerns, employees who are not serving as confidential resources have a responsibility to share information that they learn about incidents of sexual misconduct and harassment with the Title IX Resource Coordinator.